 In the Catholic Church, when the bread and wine are consecrated during Mass, they cease to be bread and wine, and become instead the body and blood of Christ.
 The empirical appearances are not changed, but the reality is.
 When missionary Don reached the consecration stage, the king saw a beautiful baby instead of the bread (Host).
 The king was so taken aback by this miraculous image that he, and his family, converted to Christianity and asked to be baptized into the Christian faith.
 Many believe that the cross delivered by the angels included a piece of the True Cross.

 Eventually, the town passed to the Knights Templar who, in the 15th century, built the castle that still dominates the town today.
 At one time, the Knights Templar and townsfolk were under siege by the Muslim army and took refuge in the castle.
 It wasn't long before the water stored in the castle became unpotable and several of the refugees became ill.
 Scouts crept out of the castle at night to look for water but found the neighbouring wells had been poisoned.
 In desperation, the scouts raced out of the castle on horses to find a safe source of water.
 They found some wine, loaded the wineskins on their horses and raced back to the castle.

 The wine was blessed in the presence the Caravaca Cross and served to those who had been debilitated by the bad water.
 They recovered immediately and the blessed wine was mixed with the toxic water in the storage tanks.
+(This reminds us of the miracle by Jesus when he turned water into wine.)
 The water became fresh and as a result, the Christians were able to resist the enemy.